-We explore several ways of how to implement detection against Imp2SU (in the absence of MitM).
-The following measure translates the standard scheme of challenge/response authentication into the concept of physical challenge/cyber response: The ground unit sends a challenge via the physical connection, e.g. encoded in a pattern of pulsating flow, which the aircraft must answer via the cyber channel.
+We now propose a measure that translates the standard scheme of challenge/response authentication into the concept of physical challenge/cyber response: the ground unit sends a challenge via the physical connection, e.g., encoded in a pattern of pulsating flow, which the aircraft must answer via the cyber channel.
 Thereby the physical connection is directly bound into the key establishment method.

-Example 6 (Physical Challenge/Cyber Response).
+Measure 4 (Physical Challenge/Cyber Response).
 Assume that the airpacks of the aircraft are equipped with mass airflow sensors that can detect a pattern of airflow changes and report it to its TAGA controller.
-Then a phase of physical challenge response can be included before the regular M2M communication starts as illustrated in Fig. 7.
+Then a phase of physical challenge response can be included before the regular M2M communication starts as illustrated in Figure 11.
 The ground unit G generates a random number of a fixed size, say N_G , and encodes this into a pattern of pulsating airflow.
-The aircraft Areads the physical signal by the airflow sensors and decodes it back into a number, say N{read} .
+The aircraft A reads the physical signal using its airflow sensors and decodes it back into a number, say N{read} .
 A then responds by sending N{read} back to G via the cyber channel.
 G checks whether $N{read} = N_G$.
 If this is true then G concludes that it speaks to the aircraft it is physically connected to: only this aircraft could have known N_G .
 If the numbers don't agree G stops and raises an alarm.
-The space of nonces must be sufficiently large to reduce the risk of guessing attacks: even when the attacker cannot receive the physical signal he can always guess the nonce N_G and send it back via a cyber channel he has established with the ground unit by an impersonation attack.
-This brings about a trade-off between security and efficiency.
-For example: Say the physical channel allows a binary encoding of numbers in terms of high and low airflow (e.g. using stuffing to synchronize).
-Say an encoded bit requires 2 seconds to be transmitted, and a challenge shall maximally take 10 (or 20) seconds to be transmitted.
-Then one can use a space of 32 (or 1024) nonces, and the attacker has a 1/32 (or 1/1024) chance to guess correctly.